 Metallosis is a type of metal poisoning.
 It involves a build-up of metal debris in the body’s soft tissue.
-This happens when the parts of a metal on metal hip replacement rub together, releasing tiny cobalt and chromium particles into your bloodstream and the tissue surrounding your hip.
+This happens when parts of a metal on metal hip replacement rub together, releasing tiny cobalt and chromium particles into your bloodstream and the tissue surrounding your hip.

-These particles can rot healthy red tissue and muscle around the implant and turn it into a dry, gray, and dead mass of gunk.
+These particles rot healthy red tissue and muscle around the implant and turn it into a dry, gray, and dead mass of gunk.
 This means pain and loss of mobility.
 Sometimes, acronyms like “ALVAL” (Aseptic Lymphocyte-dominated Vasculitis-associated Lesion) or “ARMD” (Adverse Reaction to Metal Debris) are also used to describe similar metal poisoning from MoM hip implants.